-Note: The PDU folder is named "my PX" by default.
+Note: The folder is named "my PX" by default.
 The name can be customized.
-See Naming the PDU (on page 97).

-- 2. Click Setup in the Settings section.
-The Pdu Setup dialog appears. - 3.
-In the "Power off period during power cycle" field, click the drop-down arrow and select an option from the list.
+2. Click Setup in the Settings section.
+The Pdu Setup dialog appears.

+3. In the "Power off period during power cycle" field, click the drop-down arrow and select an option from the list.
 Valid range is zero second to one hour.